-- 16.6.1 In a Group match, if it is not possible for both teams to receive the minimum of 5 overs necessary to constitute a match, the match shall be declared No Result and each team shall be awarded 1 point. - 16.6.2 In the Eliminator, if it is not possible for both teams to receive the minimum of 5 overs necessary to constitute a match, the second-place team from the group stage shall progress to the final. - 16.6.3 In the Final, if it is not possible for both teams to receive the minimum of 5 overs necessary to constitute a match, the trophy shall be awarded to the team that finished in first place in the group stage. - 16.7 In the event of a group match being abandoned due to a pitch that has been rated unfit in accordance with pitch regulations, the visiting team shall be awarded 2 points and the home team 0 points.
-The visiting team shall be credited with a win and the home team a loss for tiebreaker purposes.
-Such matches shall not be included for net-run-rate purposes for the visiting team.
-In respect of net-run-rate for the home team, they shall be considered to have scored 0 runs but to have faced the scheduled number of overs when the first innings commenced.

-Note that this does not preclude further action being taken against the home team through the disciplinary process.
+- 16.6.1 In a Group match, if it is not possible for both teams to receive the minimum of 5 overs necessary to constitute a match, the match shall be declared No Result and each team shall be awarded 2 points. - 16.6.2 In the Eliminator, if it is not possible for both teams to receive the minimum of 5 overs necessary to constitute a match, the second-place team from the group stage shall progress to the final. - 16.6.3 In the Final, if it is not possible for both teams to receive the minimum of 5 overs necessary to constitute a match, the trophy shall be awarded to the team that finished in first place in the group stage. - 16.7 In the event of a group match being abandoned due to a pitch that has been rated unfit in accordance with the ECB's Pitch Regulations, the home team shall be awarded 0 points and a Loss for tiebreaker purposes regardless of the score when the match was abandoned.
+The visiting team shall be awarded 2 points if the match was not constituted, 0 points if it had lost a constituted match, 4 points if it had won a constituted match and a No Result, Loss or Win respectively for tiebreaker purposes.
+In respect of net-run-rate for the home team, they shall be considered only to have scored 0 runs but to have faced the scheduled number of overs when the first innings commenced.
+Net run-rate shall apply in the usual way for the visiting team. - 16.8 Note that this does not preclude the matter being referred to the Cricket Regulator.

-- 16.8 Points System in The Hundred Group Stage - 16.8.1 Each team will play 8 matches as determined by ECB.
-Two points will be awarded for a Win, one point for a Tie or No Result and no points for a Loss. - 16.8.2 The team that finishes top of the group will progress to the Final.
-The teams that finish second and third shall compete in the Eliminator with the winner progressing to the Final. - 16.8.3 The tie-breakers for teams finishing on equal points will be: - 16.8.3.1 The team with the higher net run rate in the Group Matches will be placed in the higher position (see below). - 16.8.3.2 The team that has the highest average points per matches in matches between teams finishing on equal points (note that if this only separates one team when more than two teams are considered by this tiebreaker, only the remaining teams move to the next tiebreaker). - 16.8.3.3 Wicket-taking strike rate (number of balls bowled per wicket taken) - 16.8.3.4 In the event that teams cannot be separated by 16.11.3.1 to 16.11.3.3 above, this will be done by drawing lots. - 16.9.4 Net Run Rate
+16.9 Points System in The Hundred Group Stage

+- 16.9.1 Each team will play 8 matches as determined by ECB.
+Four points will be awarded for a Win, two points for a Tie or No Result and no points for a Loss. - 16.9.2 The team that finishes top of the group will progress to the Final.
+The teams that finish second and third shall compete in the Eliminator with the winner progressing to the Final. - 16.9.3 The tie-breakers for teams finishing on equal points will be: - (a) the team with the higher net run rate in the Group matches will be placed in the higher position (see below); - (b) the team that has the highest average points per matches in matches between teams finishing on equal points (note that if this only separates one team when more than two teams are considered by this tiebreaker, only the remaining teams move to the next tiebreaker); - (c) wicket-taking strike rate (number of balls bowled per wicket taken);

+(d) in the event that teams cannot be separated by 16.9.3(a) to 16.9.3(c) above, this will be done by drawing lots.

+16.9.4 Net Run Rate